MaxU1301/hatte-hatte-Fahrradkette/docs/documentation/REAPER/Scripts/big-buttons-reascript.md

 # ReaScript: Big Buttons UI

-This document details the "Big Buttons" ReaScript, a custom tool designed to provide a simple, dockable user interface within REAPER for triggering common actions.
+This document details the "Big Buttons" ReaScript, a custom tool designed to provide a simple, dockable user interface within REAPER for triggering actions.

 ## Overview

-This script uses the **ReaImGui** library to create a window containing large, easy-to-click buttons.
-It is fully configurable through a built-in settings panel, allowing you to create a custom layout of actions tailored to your workflow, such as refreshing audio and MIDI devices.
+This script uses the **ReaImGui** library to create a window with large, easy-to-click buttons.
+It is configurable through a built-in settings panel, allowing you to create a custom list of actions buttons, such as refreshing audio and MIDI devices.

-This script currently serves as a lightweight and functional UI, with plans to eventually replace it with the more advanced and versatile **[Control-Canvas](https://github.com/MaxU1301/Control-Canvas)** project.
+I am planning to eventually replace it with the more advanced, **[Control-Canvas](https://github.com/MaxU1301/Control-Canvas)** project, but it is still in development.

 ### Core Features

 - **Dockable Window:** Can be docked in any of REAPER's docker positions.
-- **Fully Configurable:** Add, remove, re-label, and re-colorize buttons from a built-in settings window.
+- **Configurable:** Add, remove, re-label, and re-colorize buttons from a built-in settings window.
-- **Flexible Actions:** Buttons can trigger any REAPER action using its native number or its named command ID (e.g., `_SWS_ABOUT`).
+- **Actions:** Buttons can trigger any REAPER action using its native number or its named command ID (e.g., `_SWS_ABOUT`).
 - **Toggle State Highlighting:** Buttons for toggle actions (like Metronome or Repeat) change color to reflect their on/off state.
 - **External Configuration:** All settings (buttons, sizes, colors) are saved to an external `.cfg` file, making your layout portable and easy to back up.